ETCLabs/sACN/docs/pages/using_source.md

 ## Custom Start Codes

-The Update Values functions only allow you to send start code 0x00 (NULL) and 0xDD (PAP) data.
+The Update functions only allow you to send start code 0x00 (NULL) and 0xDD (PAP) data.
 If you want to send data for a different start code, you'll need to use the Send Now function to transmit that data synchronously.